I am standing at the window

 from peaceful-coexistence to individual perils that take life.

-The danger of distractions are they take time away
+The danger of distractions are that they take time away

 to look after the needs of Self and another.